Yui-H8/Datacamp/Python_Introduction_to_Data_Visualization_with_Matplotlib.md

 # Introduction to Data Visualization with Matplotlib
 ---
 ### Using the matplotlib.pyplot interface
+* Import the matplotlib.pyplot API, using the conventional name plt.
+* Create Figure and Axes objects using the plt.subplots function.
+* Show the results, an empty set of axes, using the plt.show function.

 ```python
 # Import the matplotlib.pyplot submodule and name it plt